-- Residency (I-485) filed with the Department of Homeland Security (DHS);
+- Residency (I-485) filed with DHS;

 - Naturalization (N-400);

 - Disability Waivers (N-648);

 - Work Permits (I-765);

 - Request for Parole Card (I-94);

 - Parole Renewals;

-- Asylum (I-589) Filed with DHS or DOJ (Cubans and Haitians only);
+- Asylum (I-589) Filed with DHS or the DOJ (Cubans and Haitians only);

 - Fee Waiver Requests;

 - Residency Waiver I-601 or I-602 Filed with DHS;

 - Replace/Correct LPR Card (I-90);

 - Request for Evidence;

 - Special Immigrant Petition (I-360);

 - Motion to Reopen/Reconsider;

 - Change of Venue;

 - Motion to Terminate;

-- Freedom of Information Act (FOIA) request; and
+- FOIA request; and

 - Other cases/filings as approved by RS.

-- 3.2.9.12.2 Document the application process from acceptance through resolution and keep the client informed of relevant events during the application process.
+- 3.2.9.14.2 Document the application process from acceptance through resolution and keep the client informed of relevant events during the application process.

-- 3.2.9.12.3 Determine the status of each case filed on behalf of a client and record the status in the Refugee Services Data System (RSDS) within thirty (30) days of verbal or written notification of the resolution.
-The Vendor shall record both the actual resolution date and the resolution notification date in RSDS for both positive and negative resolution.
+- 3.2.9.14.3 Determine the status of each case filed on behalf of a client and record the status in the Refugee Services Data System (RSDS) within thirty (30) days of verbal or written notification of the resolution.
+The Vendor or subcontracted provider shall record both the actual resolution date and the resolution notification date in RSDS for both positive and negative resolution.

-- 3.2.9.12.4 Additional citizenship and immigration related employability services may be provided in accordance with 45 C.F.R. ss.
-400.154 and 400.155, the Department's State Plan, and the CRS plan.
+- 3.2.9.14.4 Additional citizenship and immigration related employability services may be provided in accordance with 45 C.F.R. ss.
+400.154 and 400.155, the Department's State Plan, and the consolidated services plan.

-- 3.2.9.13 Youth Services The Vendor may develop a method of delivering a comprehensive youth program for eligible refugee youth sixteen (16) to nineteen (19) years old.
-Youth activities may include, but are not limited to case management, vouchers for
+- 3.2.9.15 Youth Services The Vendor may develop a method of delivering a comprehensive youth program for clients ages 5-18, with a focus on those 16-19 years of age.
+Youth

-tutoring/homework assistance, and referrals.
-The youth program must include the following minimum components:
+activities may include case coordination/case management, tutoring/homework assistance, and referrals.
+The youth program may include the following minimum components: